 For regulations, such as the GDPR, there are no explicit requirements for encrypting data, however, “security measures and safeguards” must be put in place to protect the privacy of the data subjects – assuming they are EU citizens.
 Some data protection regulations, such as HIPAA (Health Insurance Portability and Accountability Act of 1996), require that confidential data is encrypted.
 As such, if a portable device or drive containing unencrypted ePHI gets lost or stolen, the organization responsible for the data may be subject to fines.

 3. Encryption Can Help to Protect Remote Workers

 According to a report by Shredit, 86 percent of C-level executives believe that the risk of a data breach is higher when employees work remotely.
 This is not surprising as many remote workers store confidential data on their devices, and companies have little control over how this data is accessed and shared.

-According to survey by information security firm Imation, “two in five respondents said either they, or someone they know, have lost or had stolen a device in a public place”, and many do not use encryption.
-Again, all confidential data should be encrypted, and remote workers should use a virtual private networks (VPN) to prevent cybercriminals intercepting unsecured public Wi-Fi connections and distributing malware.
+According to a survey by information security firm Imation, “two in five respondents said either they, or someone they know, have lost or had stolen a device in a public place”, and many do not use encryption.
+Again, all confidential data should be encrypted, and remote workers should use virtual private networks (VPN) to prevent cyber criminals from intercepting unsecured public Wi-Fi connections and distributing malware.